-While I don’t consider myself a functional programming guru, all those hours spent in Haskell, Lisp and Scheme definitively changed my way of programming.
-So, after seeing a lot of unnecessarily complex implementations of function composition in Python on the Web, I decided to write this article to present a simple yet powerful solution that covers all use cases.
+While I don't consider myself a functional programming expert, all those hours spent in Haskell, Lisp and Scheme definitively changed my way of programming.
+So, after seeing a lot of unnecessarily complex implementations of function composition in Python online, I decided to write this article to present a simple yet powerful solution that covers all use cases.
 If you are familiar with function composition, you may want to go to the solution.

 Function composition is a way of combining functions such that the

 result of each function is passed as the argument of the next